 Ideas, events and many other new variables in our environment can also be triggers that allow our latent behaviours to emerge.
 We engage in a full behaviour mode every time we see a movie or we read a fiction story.
 Both movies and stories are expert at constructing triggers for emerging latent behaviour – be that fear, love, hate, desire for revenge, etc. Both serve as operating platforms that connect common manifest behaviour with latent behaviour.

-The hardest thing to see is what is in front of your eyes.
+SIGNALS AND THE BEHAVIOUR MODES The hardest thing to see is what is in front of your eyes.
+Goethe.

 The "weak signal" methodology was developed by Igor Ansoff in order to improve strategic planning management practices and make organizations attentive to "weak-signals".
 Weak signals discovery, monitoring and interpretation are vital capabilities to business strategy, futures research, communication research, research on international security and international politics and more.
 According to Ansoff, "weak signals" are often inexact and difficult to observe or understand.
 "When a threat/opportunity first appears on the horizon, we must be prepared for very vague information, which will progressively develop and improve with time".